Ma Rainey's Black Bottom (film): Plot

-Ma Rainey is a highly regarded, strong-willed blues singer who has recently been contracted by white producers.
-The story takes place on July 2, 1927, when a recording session is scheduled for Ma by her manager Irvin to take place at Paramount's Recording Studios in Chicago.
-Seasoned Georgia Jazz Band members Toledo, Cutler, and Slow Drag arrive on time without Ma which frustrates her producer, Mel Sturdyvant.
-They are soon joined by Levee Green, the band's overconfident trumpeter, who has shown Sturdyvant his original compositions in the hopes of breaking away from Ma and getting his own record deal.
-The rest of the band disapproves of this.
-Teased by the rest of the band about his ability to deal with white men, Levee relates how his mother was gang-raped by white men.
-His father exacted revenge on the assailants, killing four of them before being lynched and then burned.
+Ma Rainey is a highly regarded, strong-willed blues singer who has recently been contracted by white producers to record an album.
+The story takes place in 1927, when the first recording session is scheduled for Ma by her manager Irvin to take place at Paramount's Recording Studios in Chicago.
+Seasoned Georgia Jazz Band members Toledo, Cutler, and Slow Drag arrive on time without Ma, which frustrates producer Mel Sturdyvant.
+They are soon joined by Levee Green, the band's overconfident trumpeter, who has shown Sturdyvant his original compositions in the hopes of getting his own record deal.
+The other musicians find Levee's behavior disrespectful to Ma.
+Teased by the rest of the band about his ability to deal with white men, Levee relates how his mother was gang-raped in front of him.
+His father killed four of the rapists but was then lynched and burned.

 Ma arrives an hour late with her lady friend, Dussie Mae, and her nephew, Sylvester.
-Immediately, she clashes with Sturdyvant and her manager Irvin, making numerous demands.
-Insulted that the Coca-Cola she requested has not been provided, Ma refuses to begin the recording session; assigning Slow Drag and Sylvester to get her one.
-Later, she insists to Sturdyvant that the opening words of the album be spoken by Sylvester, who has a pronounced stutter.
-As a result, the group has to do multiple takes of the song “Ma Rainey’s Black Bottom," much to everyone's frustration.
+Immediately, she clashes with Sturdyvant and Irvin, making numerous demands.
+Insulted that the Coca-Cola she requested has not been provided, Ma refuses to sing until Slow Drag and Sylvester bring her one.
+Later, she insists to Sturdyvant that the opening words of the album be spoken by Sylvester (who has a pronounced stutter) so he can receive royalties.
+As a result, the group has to do multiple takes of the song "Ma Rainey's Black Bottom," much to everyone's frustration.